mlsmall/Deep-Learning-vs-Random-Forest/README.md

 # Deep-Learning-vs-Random-Forest

-We compare the results of using a deep learning algorithm vs a random forest algorithm for tabular data.
+This model compares the results of using a deep learning algorithm vs using a random forest algorithm for tabular data.
+The deep learning model was built using PyTorch and the fastai library.